pypy/pypy.org/posts/2024/07/finding-simplification-rules-with-z3.md

 We map the semantics of a PyPy JIT operation to Z3 with the `z3_expression` function.
-It takes the name of a JIT operation and its two (or one) arguments into a pair of Z3 formulas, `expr` and `valid`.
+It takes the name of a JIT operation and its two (or one) arguments into a pair of Z3 formulas, `result` and `valid_if`.
 The resulting formulas are constructed with the operator overloading of Z3 variables/formulas.

-The first element `expr` of the result of `z3_expression` represents the result of performing the operation. `valid` is a bool that represents a condition that needs to be `True` in order for the result of the operation to be defined.
+The first element `result` of the result of `z3_expression` represents the result of performing the operation. `valid_if` is a bool that represents a condition that needs to be `True` in order for the result of the operation to be defined.
 E.g.
 `int_pydiv(a, b)` is only valid if `b != 0`.
-Most operations are always valid, so they return `True` as that condition (we'll ignore `valid` for a bit, but it will become more relevant further down in the post).
+Most operations are always valid, so they return `True` as that condition (we'll ignore `valid_if` for a bit, but it will become more relevant further down in the post).

 We can define a helper function to prove things by finding counterexamples: